 How to make a green smoothie

-A simple, dairy-free, vegan green smoothie using common ingredients.
+This is a simple, dairy-free, vegan green smoothie using common ingredients.
 Excellent for beginners and for kids!

 - 2 cups spinach